zhaohuizhangnasa/aerosol-data-fusion/README.md

 Outputs are in the form of netCDF4 file.
 Sample output files can be found in the respective folder in the "SampleOutputs 0000-0059 01-01-2020" folder.

 Each output file is the fused statistics and grid for the input files for that time interval.
-If input files range between 00:00-23:59 for a signle day and the time interval is 30 minutes, there will be 48 files produced (each of which is for that 30 minute time interval).
+If input files range between 00:00-23:59 for a single day and the time interval is 30 minutes, there will be 48 files produced (each of which is for that 30 minute time interval).
 These times can be changed by user preference.

 The output files here use the sample input files provided and grid/fuse/provide statistics for Optical_Depth_Land_And_Ocean and Solar_Azumith between the times of 00:00 - 01:00, Jan 1 2020.